GeorgiaData/salesforce/README.md

 Industries Trade

-Industries Other - "If your industry is not represented in our category list, please enter additional categories describing your company.
-Separate categories with commas using up to 255 characters total."
+Industries Other - "If your industry is not represented in the options above, please enter additional categories describing your company.
+Separate multiple categories with commas using up to 255 characters total."

 Company Description - "Brief Company Description"